qaware/qaware-blog-source/content/posts/binary-data-format-comparison.md

 {{< /figure >}}

 Parquet is significantly smaller than the others.
 This is, because parquet will store duplicate strings much more efficient by de-duplicating the data.
 The additional gzip compression thus does not reduce the file size much further.
 The effect is much less significant when there is not so much duplication.
+JSON is by far the largest one, as expected, but with compression the size is relatively similar to the others.

 {{< figure figcaption="Diagram of write time" >}}
 {{< img src="/images/binary-data-format-comparison/write-time.png" alt="Diagram of write time" >}}
 {{< /figure >}}

-Looking at the write times, Avro is by far the fastest when not compressing data, but compression takes a lot of extra time for both Avro and Protobuf.
+Looking at the write times, Avro and Kryo are by far the fastest ones when not compressing data, but compression takes a lot of extra time for all formats.
 Compressing the SQLite DB even takes several minutes and is thus not shown in the diagram to keep it readable.

 {{< figure figcaption="Diagram of read time" >}}